1/4 cup raw honey

 1 teaspoon fresh grated ginger

-In a large saucepan heat coconut oil on medium heat.
-Add onions and allow to cook for 5 minutes, add red peppers and cook for an additional 5 minutes, add sweet potatoes, broccoli, and water, cover and cook for 7 minutes.
-Turn off the heat and add the coconut amino acids, sesame seed oil, salt, garlic powder, and fresh grated ginger, stir to combine.
+Heat coconut oil over medium heat in a large skillet.
+Add onions and cook for 5 minutes.
+Add red peppers and cook for an additional 5 minutes, then add sweet potatoes, broccoli, and water.
+Cover and cook for 7 minutes more.
+Turn off heat and add coconut amino acids, sesame seed oil, salt, garlic powder, and fresh grated ginger; stir to combine.
 Add zucchini and gently stir.
-Cover for an additional 5 minutes to allow the zucchini to gently cook.
+Cover for an let rest for an additional 5 minutes to allow the zucchini to gently cook.
 Serve and enjoy.

 1 can organic black beans, drained and rinsed

 4 cups cooked white quinoa (about 2 cups raw)

 Juice of 2 limes